levy-jpg/Akan-/readme.md

  ## Acknowledgement
  I would like to thank the following for their assistance through out this project.
-  - The Almighty God
   - Collegues for their assistance in the project
-  - And finally Myself :-)
+  - The TM's for provding assitance in the project

 ## Licence